daattali/beautiful-jekyll/_posts/2021-01-29-throw-out-the-cleaning-routine-and-try-this-instead.md

 redirect_from: []

 ---
-Does house cleaning stress you out and you never seem to stay on top of it?
+Does cleaning the house stress you out and you never seem to stay on top of it?
 If so, you've come to the right place.
 This could easily describe me too in the past.
 I used to stress out if the whole house wasn't put in order by the end of the day.
 I'm talking about..._every dish was put away_ or _no dust bunnies were to be found_ hiding under my bed.
 And then came a point (I think it was while I was pregnant with my third boy) that I hit my "breaking point" and I knew something had to change.
 After decluttering my home in full with [the KonMari method](https://www.goodhousekeeping.com/home/organizing/a25846191/what-is-the-konmari-method/) (the lite version of her method as I didn't go [full folding](https://www.youtube.com/watch?v=IjkmqbJTLBM) or thanking my items that leave by donating or trashing them), I started to work on other areas of our home to simplify, like [cleaning routines](https://www.simplehomemom.com/how-to-design-a-simple-cleaning-routine/).
 Today on the blog, I'm sharing about how to throw out the cleaning routine and try this instead: **a master cleaning task list**.
 Read on to learn about how I use it.

 ![Someone sweeping on a wooden floor.](/uploads/sweeping-shm.jpg "Throw Out the Cleaning Routine and Try This Instead SHM")

-## Going from overwhelmed to calm towards cleaning the house
+## Throw out the cleaning routine to go from overwhelmed to calm towards cleaning the house

 _So how did I get on top of my housework and reduce stress?_